 Functional medicine offers integrative options for evaluation to diagnose underlying imbalances that may be contributing to your symptoms including neurotransmitter and hormonal imbalances.

 Uterine leiomyomata, or fibroids, are very common, affecting approximately 70% of women at some point in their lives.
 However, many cases go undiagnosed, increasing the probable incidence.
 In general, genetics and ovarian hormone exposure are the known antecedents for the development of fibroids.
 The heavy bleeding associated with fibroids can cause anemia, fatigue, and pain.
 Women with uterine fibroids report a decreased quality of life, difficulty getting diagnosed, and concerns about available treatment options.
-Often, women with fibroids want to avoid hysterectomy and seek alternative for which there are many now.
+Often, women with fibroids want to avoid hysterectomy and seek alternatives.
 However, in the US, uterine fibroids are the top indication for hysterectomy.

 African-American women are much more likely to develop uterine fibroids, so they report more severe symptoms related to their fibroids.
-Either as part of an inflammatory milieu or otherwise, toxins also likely play a role in the development of fibroids, including exposure to air pollution.
-One large-scale, longitudinal study demonstrated that exposure to high amounts of air pollution [particulate matter (PM) 2.5] correlated with an increased risk of fibroids.
+Toxins also likely play a role in the development of fibroids, including exposure to air pollution.
+One large-scale, longitudinal study demonstrated that exposure to high amounts of air pollution correlated with an increased risk of fibroids.

-From a Functional Medicine perspective, fibroids likely indicate hormonal imbalance, and several lifestyle interventions can assist in treatment, including improved nutrition (which may also reduce cardiometabolic risk), reduced exposure to toxins (particularly androgenic toxins), and anti-inflammatory interventions (including botanicals and lifestyle interventions).
-Regular detoxification to optimize hormonal balance would likely be of benefit.
+From a Functional Medicine perspective, fibroids likely indicate hormonal imbalance, and several lifestyle interventions can assist in treatment, including improved nutrition, reduced exposure to toxins (particularly xenoestrogenic toxins), and anti-inflammatory interventions (including botanicals and lifestyle interventions).
+Regular detoxification to optimize hormonal balance will likely be of benefit.
 For the many women who suffer from fibroids but wish to avoid hysterectomy, these low-harm therapies may provide the relief they seek.

 In addition to being very painful and uncomfortable, endometriosis can also lead to fertility problems.
 The constant inflammation around the areas of misplaced tissue can lead to the formation of scar tissue.
 Sometimes the scar tissue develops in a way that causes two structures to become stuck together.
 This is called an adhesion.
 These adhesions can block the passage of an egg through the fallopian tube or cause the womb to become misaligned.
 Endometriosis on the ovaries can also cause the development of chocolate cysts.
 These are blood filled sacs on the ovaries that can interfere with normal ovulation.

 There is no cure for endometriosis so medical treatment focuses on managing the symptoms.
-In most cases, the standard treatment for endometriosis is painkillers and hormones.
-Frequently, the oral contraceptive pill or other hormonal contraceptive methods are recommended as these can make the menstrual cycle lighter and less painful.
-In severe cases, surgery can be used to remove the endometrial deposits.
-However, it is common for endometriosis to reappear in 45% of cases.
+In most cases, the standard treatment for endometriosis is painkillers and hormones or surgery.

 Dr. Gee has extensive experience treating women with varying stages of endometriosis both medically and surgically.
 She has been involved in many clinical research trials involving now approved treatment options for women with otherwise uncontrolled symptoms.
 She brings this experience to her now more integrative care approach to further reduce the need for repeated surgical procedures.

 Functional medicine takes a more holistic view of endometriosis.
-A typical support protocol will include steps to balance female hormone levels and support the hormone detoxification pathways, support the immune system, work on gut health to ensure a balanced microflora as this directly influences the immune system, remove any foods that might be contributing to inflammation and reduced immune surveillance, assess any environmental exposures that might be contributing to the endometriosis, and put in place an anti-inflammatory diet and supplement protocol.
+A typical support protocol will include steps to balance female hormone levels and support the hormone detoxification pathways, support the immune system, work on gut health to ensure a balanced microflora as this directly influences the immune system, remove any foods that might be contributing to inflammation and reduced immune resilience, assess any environmental exposures that might be contributing to the endometriosis, and put in place an anti-inflammatory diet and supplement protocol.
 Dr. Gee provides second opinion and consultation about all treatment options for endometriosis so schedule your consultation today.

 Perimenopause refers to the time period that begins when the ovaries begin to decline in function.
 It continues until menopause, which is defined as the total cessation of menstrual flow for an entire year.
 Many women think of perimenopause as a “change of life” or “transition period.”
 During this transition period, hormones can wildly fluctuate and may cause serious distress.
 Before you move forward in seeking relief for your perimenopause symptoms, it is important to acknowledge a number of facts about this stage in your life.